The Project works with partners and associates in both Mozambique and Canada

 The principal Mozambican partner is the Inhambane Provincial Health Directorate (DPSI).

-The Provincial Health Director, Dr. Naftal Matusse, is on the Project Steering Committee.
-Also on the Project Steering Committee is Dr. Albertina Manhenje from the Mozambique Ministry of Health.
+The Provincial Health Director, Dr. Naftal Matusse, is on the Project Steering Committee, as is Dr. Albertina Manhenje from the Mozambique Ministry of Health.
 The Project also works with the Massinga and Inhambane Training Centres.

-This photograph was taken at the most recent Project Steering Committee Meeting, on October 17, 2017 in Inhambane City.
-From left to right are Dr. Naftal Matusse, Provincial Health Director; Dr. Albertina Manhenje, Mozambique Ministry of Health; Dr. Stélio Tembe, Chief Medical Officer of Inhambane province; Cipriano Dyeja, Director of the Inhambane Training Centre; Bertina Vintane, Director of the Massinga Training Centre; Dr. Lídia Monjane, Project Mozambican Director; and Denise Kouri, Project Canadian Director.
+This photograph was taken at one of the first Project Steering Committee Meetings, on October 17, 2017 in Inhambane City.
+From left to right are Dr. Naftal Matusse, Provincial Health Director; Dr. Albertina Manhenje, Mozambique Ministry of Health; Dr. Stélio Tembe, Chief Medical Officer of Inhambane province; Cipriano Dyeja, Director of the Inhambane Training Centre; Bertina Vintane, Director of the Massinga Training Centre; Dr. Lídia Monjane, Mozambique Project Director; and Denise Kouri, former Project Director.

-This photograph was taken in at DPSI headquarters in June, 2017.
-From left to right are, Horácio Mandevo, Mozambique Project Co-Director; Dr. Lídia Monjane, Mozambique Project Director; Dr. Naftal Matusse, Inhambane Provincial Health Director; Denise Kouri, Canadian Project Director; Dr. Sonia Mahesso, Head of Planning, DPSI; Dr. Amélia Ussene, Head of Medicine, DPSI; Dr. Jessie Forsyth, Project Gender Specialist; and Don Kossick, Project Development Officer.
+This photograph was taken at DPSI headquarters in June, 2017.
+From left to right are, Horácio Mandevo, Mozambique Project Co-Director; Dr. Lídia Monjane, Mozambique Project Director; Dr. Naftal Matusse, Inhambane Provincial Health Director; Denise Kouri, former Project Director; Dr. Sonia Mahesso, Head of Planning, DPSI; Dr. Amélia Ussene, Head of Medicine, DPSI; Dr. Jessie Forsyth, Project Gender Specialist and current Project Director; and Don Kossick, Project Development Officer.

 Missing from photo is Isabel Langa, Head of Maternal Child Health Nursing in DPSI, and with whom the Project collaborates regularly.